andir/npins/README.md

-npins add github ytdl-org youtube-dl -b master # Track nightly npins add github ytdl-org youtube-dl -b master --at c7965b9fc2cae54f244f31f5373cb81a40e822ab # We want *that* commit npins add gitlab simple-nixos-mailserver nixos-mailserver --at v2.3.0 # We want *that* tag (note: tag, not version) npins add pypi streamlit # Use latest version npins add pypi streamlit --at 1.9.0 # We want *that* version npins add pypi streamlit --upper-bound 2.0.0 # We only want 1.X
+npins add github ytdl-org youtube-dl -b master # Track nightly npins add github ytdl-org youtube-dl -b master --at c7965b9fc2cae54f244f31f5373cb81a40e822ab # We want *that* commit npins add gitlab simple-nixos-mailserver nixos-mailserver --at v2.3.0 # We want *that* tag (note: tag, not version) npins add gitlab my-org my-private-repo --token H_BRqzV3NcaPvXcYs2Xf # Use a token to access a private repository npins add pypi streamlit # Use latest version npins add pypi streamlit --at 1.9.0 # We want *that* version npins add pypi streamlit --upper-bound 2.0.0 # We only want 1.X